The Last Spritz

 The trick Kilian pulls here is making an objectively gourmand fragrance that doesn't smell like food.
 The cognac note keeps everything grounded in something spirituous and adult, the oak in the mid adds a woody counterpoint to the sweetness, and the overall impression is of dessert transposed to an olfactory register where it becomes something more interesting than either of its parts.

 Cold weather is where Angels' Share operates at peak performance.
 The vanilla-praline base blooms rather than fades as temperatures drop, projection increases slightly, and you enter rooms carrying something that everyone will notice and at least a few people will compliment directly.
 It's the most unique fragrance on this list for good reason.
+See the full breakdown.

 Frequently Asked Questions